Openscapes/quarto-website-tutorial/index.md

 # Welcome {#welcome}

 It's possible to create beautiful documentation to share online with [Quarto](https://quarto.org) that auto-updates with [Github](http://github.com).
 This is very new and incredibly cool.
-It is a really powerful way to create and share tutorials, onboarding documentation, and so much more.
+This tutorial is an example of a quarto website — it is a really powerful way to create and share tutorials, onboarding documentation, and so much more.
 You can communicate about science  using the same reproducible workflow you and/or your colleagues use for analyses, whether or not you yourself write code.

 Creating websites with quarto can be done without knowing R, Python or HTML, CSS, etc, and that's where we'll start.
 However, Quarto integrates with these tools so you can make your websites as complex and beautiful as you like as you see examples and reuse and remix from others in the open movement.
 This tutorial borrows heavily from a lot of great tutorials and resources you should check out too -- there are links throughout.